mattdistefano/accessibility-training/readme.md

 #### Identifying required fields

 Required fields should be identified using the HTML5 `required` attribute.
+This allows AT to identify to the user that the field is required.

 ```html
 <label for="field-7">Field 7</label>